Our work in Southern Africa

-Hand in Hand Southern Africa worked in South Africa, Lesotho, Zimbabwe and Swaziland.
+Hand in Hand Southern Africa operated in four countries: South Africa, Lesotho, Zimbabwe and Swaziland.